SruthiKorembathe/CICDImplementation/Home.md

 GitHub.

-If your GitHub project does not yet have a wiki, go to the "Wiki" option in the GitHub UI for your project (it appears in the top navigation bar) and create the default first page.
+If your GitHub project does not yet have a wiki, go to the "Wiki" option in the GitHub UI for your project (it appears midway in the top navigation bar) and create the default first page.
+If you do not see the "Wiki" option, you may need a project owner or administrator to enable the option in "Settings | General":

 ## Sample wiki pages